phyloLearn/ML4Phylo/README.md

 # Important Note

 ## Training folders
-In \testdata\dataset\training there are some folders you can use to store any values gotten from any operations necessary to train the model:
+In \testdata\training there are some folders you can use to store any values gotten from any operations necessary to train the model:

-- \testdata\dataset\training
+- \testdata\training\ &rarr; seqgen || simbac
     - trees &rarr; Store any .nwk files of generated trees;
     - alignments &rarr; Store any .fasta files of generated sequence alignments;
     - typing_data &rarr; Store any .txt files of typing data;